Chevrotain/chevrotain/docs/features/position_tracking.md

 # Position Tracking

-Chevrotain will track the full token position information by default.
+Chevrotain lexers will track the full token position information by default.
 This means:
+token_skipping

 -   start and end offsets.
 -   start and end lines.